ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 draft: true
 ---

 I've recently created a NuGet package that I published on nuget.org.
-To make this proces a smoothed and simple as possible I've created a pipeline in Azure DevOps to create and publish my package.
+To make this process as smoothed and simple as possible I've created a pipeline in Azure DevOps to create and publish my package.

+My preferred way of working with NuGet packages is to first create a prerelease version of a package and use it in my software.
+If I'm confident that it works properly I create a release version.

-Using the Multi-stage pipelines feature that's currently in preview I've created a single pipeline that:
+To support this workflow, using the Multi-stage pipelines feature that's currently in preview, I've created a single pipeline that:

 - builds my solution
 - creates a prerelease version of my package
 - creates a release version of my package
 - automatically publishes the prerelease package to a private Azure DevOps Artifacts feed
-- publishes the release version of the package to nuget.org if I approve this
+- publishes the release version of the package to nuget.org if I give an approval

-???Why this pipeline???

 In this post I'll go into how the pipeline is set up.